kevinabouhanna/batata-harra-webring/README.md

 ## Setup Instructions
 Here are the instructions on how to join our awesome webring:

-* Clone this repo and add webringComponent.js to your project.
+1. Clone this repo and add webringComponent.js to your project.
-* Call our webring component in the footer of your website `<webring-css site="https://gabykaram.com"></webring-css>`.
+2. Add our webring component in the footer of your website `<webring-css site="https://gabykaram.com"></webring-css>`.
-* Create a pull request to manifest.json with your own configuration.
+3. Create a pull request to manifest.json with your own configuration.

-* Hurray! you're now a proud Batata Harra member
+Hurray! you're now a proud Batata Harra member.